-An action against the Port of Helsinki must be brought within one year of the defect or of the party bringing the action becoming aware of the defect; failing this, the right to bring an action is forfeit.
-An action against the Port of Helsinki must be brought before the District Court of Helsinki, with the laws of Finland being the applicable law.
-The deadline for bringing an action is calculated as of the date when the party bringing the action becomes aware of the defect or the other grounds for an action.
+The action against the Port of Helsinki must be brought within one year of the damage or the injured party being informed of the damage or when the injured party should have been informed of it at the risk of losing the right of action.
+Any action against the Port of Helsinki must be brought before the District Court of Helsinki.
+The law of Finland is the applicable law.

 The Port of Helsinki shall not be liable for any restrictions or costs arising from compliance with the relevant laws, the terms of regulations or authorisations issued by authorities or other statutory obligations imposed on it.